 Most placed camps in Black Rock City are theme camps, but there are other types of placed camps, too.
 When you fill out the Placed Camp Questionnaire through the BRC Participation Page of Burner Profiles, you will be asked to choose the appropriate category for your camp.
 Here’s a quick run-down of camp categories, and please see the Placed Camp Types page for more details about expectations.

 - Theme camps began in 1995 and have become the way the majority of people camp and participate in Black Rock City.

 - Villages are groups of two or more theme camps containing a minimum of 38 to 50 people.

 - Art support camps support registered art installations on the playa.

 - Mutant vehicle camps support registered mutant vehicles and are subject to size limitations.

 There are also Burning Man Project Department and work support camps for staff helping to keep BRC city safe and running.

 After Black Rock City has become dust once again, the Placement Team collects feedback about all camps (including mutant vehicle camps and art support camps) and determines their standing.
 Camps are either in good standing, limited standing, or not in good standing each year.

-Your camp standing will impact things like Directed Group Sale (DGS) ticket allocations as well as your ability to be placed in the following year.
-For placed theme camps and villages to receive access to DGS tickets the following year, their camp must be in good standing.
-If a camp is not in good standing, they will not be invited to the DGS ticket sale and may not receive future placement.
-If a camp is in limited standing, they may receive between 25-75% of their otherwise allotted DGS tickets.
+Your camp standing will impact things like Stewards Sale ticket allocations as well as your ability to be placed in the following year.
+Placed theme camps and villages must be in good standing and complete a Statement of Intent (see below) in order to receive access to Stewards Sale tickets the following year.
+If a camp is not in good standing, they will not be invited to the Stewards ticket sale and may not receive future placement.
+If a camp is in limited standing, they may receive between 25-75% of their otherwise allotted Stewards tickets.